SelfReplay: Adapting Self-Supervised Sensory Models via Adaptive Meta-Task Replay: Experiments

 \subsection{Datasets}

-We set Human Activity Recognition (HAR) as the representative benchmark for evaluating \proj{}.
-HAR is known for its heterogeneity in users and devices~\cite{ustev2013user, stisen2015smart}, making it an effective benchmark for demonstrating the challenges associated with domain shifts.
-Datasets are selected to assess the effectiveness of \proj{} across various domain types.
+We evaluate \proj{} on mobile sensing benchmarks across human activity recognition, gesture recognition, and stress level detection tasks.
+Each dataset has different domains of users or device positions.
+Our experiments assess performance under domain shift when self-supervised models are fine-tuned on different target domains.
+The following datasets are used:

 \textbf{ICHAR~\cite{gong2019metasense}} comprises inertial measurement unit (IMU) data for classifying nine types of daily activities, such as walking, running, and stair climbing.
-Data is measured from ten participants using different models of mobile devices (seven smartphones and three watches).
+Data was collected from ten participants using various mobile devices (seven smartphones and three watches).
 Each participant is treated as a unique domain.

-\textbf{HHAR~\cite{stisen2015smart}} is designed for classifying six daily activities collected from nine users with a combination of four smartwatches and eight smartphones.
+\textbf{HHAR~\cite{stisen2015smart}} is designed for classifying six human activities collected from nine users with a combination of four smartwatches and eight smartphones.
 We define domains based on distinct user-device pairs.

 \textbf{PAMAP2~\cite{reiss2012introducing}} classifies 12 different activity types using data collected from IMUs placed on three body locations: the wrist, chest, and ankle.
 Domains are divided by device positions.